 His first book was “How to Be Funny”.
 He knows a thing or two about humor.
 One of the nice things about his Goosebumps series is that those books make kids giggle, as well as scare them a little.

 Again, injecting humor into your writing is not a subject you see covered very often in writing courses.
 So, I was very pleased to see it included in Bob’s masterclass.

-As you go through the course, you will be treated to Bob’s sense of humour and enjoy some of his quirky thoughts, facts and points.
+As you go through the course, you will be treated to Bob’s sense of humor and enjoy some of his quirky thoughts, facts, and points.
 For example, almost unbelievably he only types with one finger.
-I kid you not, he has written hundreds of books using the time honoured one-fingered typing method.
+I kid you not, he has written hundreds of books using the time-honored one-fingered typing method.
 This course is full of funny little moments, which keeps things moving along nicely.